JarTheHead/Prusawire/README.md

 ![Render](Assets/render.png)

-A wholly unofficial Prusa MK3 and MK4 total conversion mod, from Positron's April Fools of 2025.
+An unofficial Prusa MK3 and MK4 total conversion mod, from Positron's April Fools of 2025.

 ## About